COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 ![Project Banner](./banner.png)

-FOX'S TALE is a game that it's playing metod is similar to the classic game "Mario Run".
-Player can control the character to move forward and backward.
+FOX'S TALE is a game with a similar playstyle to the classic "Mario" games.
+Players can control the character to move forward and backward.
 Furthermore, the character can single jump and double jump.
-During the game, player can collect the coins in order to achieve a better score and avoid danger in order to keep the statement of character remain healthy.
-At the main page of the game contains an ranking of score.
+In the game, players can collect gems to gain points and avoid obstacles in order to keep the character healthy.
+At the main page of the game there is a leaderboard of all players' scores.

 ## Table of content